sridurgesh007/microscopy_hackathon_team_iphasenet/README.md

 📚 Dataset & Quality
 The dataset consists of high-fidelity Scanning Transmission Electron Microscopy (STEM) simulations generated using the Multislice algorithm.
-It is designed to rigorously test the model's ability to solve the inverse physics problem under diverse and challenging conditions.
+It is designed to rigorously test the model's ability to solve the inverse physics problem under diverse and challenging conditions contributing to microscopy ML community from out team.

 ✨ Dataset SpecificationsSource:
 Simulated physics data (Multislice method) ensuring Ground Truth accuracy.